rizzfar/rizzfar/README.md

 ## Hello, I’m Rizky Al Farid Hafizh😄

-I am a student currently pursuing a bachelor's degree at Universitas Komputer Indonesia, with an educational background in Computer Networking and Telecommunications from SMK.
+I am a student currently pursuing a bachelor's degree at Universitas Komputer Indonesia, with an educational background in Computer Networking and Telecommunications from Vocational School.
 I have a keen interest in web development and application programming.
 I enjoy learning new technologies and engaging in challenging projects.

 ### Skills
 - **Programming Languages**: JavaScript, TypeScript, Python, C++